Installation & Licensing Center

-Ansys and other applications rely on Windows components to run properly.
-While not a common cause of Ansys errors, a corrupt or unhealthy Windows installation can cause problems with Ansys software such as applications not opening properly, windows crashing, blue screens, problems with windows updates not installing, application hangs or other hard to troubleshoot errors.
+Ansys and other applications rely on Windows OS files and components and a healthy Windows OS is a pre-requisite to running Ansys successfully.
+A corrupt/unhealthy Windows installation can cause problems with Ansys software such as applications not opening properly, applications crashing/hanging, blue screens, problems with Windows updates not installing or other errors that are hard to pin down.
 The following procedure will check and resolve issues with a corrupt Windows Installation and/or Windows update mechanism.

 Step #1 - Run Windows Updates

-Windows updates contain OS fixes that can resolve issues you may be experiencing or if they fail, can tell us of a potentially deeper problem with OS system files.
+Windows updates contain OS fixes that can resolve issues you may be experiencing.
+Additionally, if they fail to run or install, this tells us there is a deeper problem with OS system files.

 - Windows Search > search and select Check for Updates > select Check for Updates